 NOTE: “Total population” is nymphs plus adult females, so just subtract the number of females from the total to get rough nymph numbers.
 If you know how many nymphs you want the colony to have at any given time, you can estimate the number of females you’ll need to start with to get there.

 Summing it up…

-We’ve also written several other in-depth articles on related topics that you may find interesting, including one on maximizing the natural B. dubia growth rate and another on diagnosing and curing Dubia roach breeding troubles.
+We’ve also written several other in-depth posts on related topics that might interest you, including one on maximizing the natural B. dubia growth rate and another on diagnosing and curing Dubia roach breeding troubles.

 Have a question?